 But all may not yet be lost.
 There are potentially two ways to go about dealing with this: (1) either one gets a policy where one can dictate what underlying investments the policy is invested in (and then opt for all Shariah-compliant assets; or (2) one chooses a policy where the underlying assets are largely Shariah-compliant, and then gives away as charity the portion that is not.
 I am not a huge fan of this latter option as whole life insurance certainly isn’t as necessary as a pension, say, can be.
 So one can quite easily just choose to invest in the whole range of other Shariah-compliant investment products available instead.

 I think the above arguments are fairly clear so I won’t repeat myself here.
 In short, if you are considering life insurance, see if it is term insurance or whole life insurance.
 If term insurance, my view is that it is fine.
 If whole life insurance, my view is that it is also fine if you can control the investments being sharia-compliant.
 In practice that is likely to be difficult in the West.

 What I will also do is flag up two areas that I feel like we at IFG should explore more closely in the coming months:

 - Genuinely, what are the various long-term Shariah-compliant investment options out there.
 To this end we will shortly inshAllah be embarking on a series of reviews of the various companies/funds/start-ups who put themselves out as Shariah-compliant (if you want to contact us with entities we should review, please do); and

 - Just how good is the argument of “purifying” the haram earning out from an investment and keeping the rest?
 Isn’t that a bit of a cop-out?

 I look forward to your comments as ever!

-Please remember to subscribe to our email list (box in the footer below).
+Please remember to subscribe to our email list (blue box up top).
 Please also check out IFG Wills – and get your Islamic duty of having a will sorted out within 30 minutes online.